MBI Members Only

 Safety Huddles are an improved toolbox talk designed as a 5-10 minute training session to inform workers of some of the hazards associated with the day’s work.
 It is a member only benefit which is accessed by an MBI issued password.
 Each subject will not only cover the subject matter, but will also identify key items that IOSHA will be looking for during an inspection, as well as commonly asked questions on each specific topic.
 Available in both English and Spanish.

-For members only MBI has various generic safety programs online which can be customized to meet the member’s needs.
-After using its MBI issued username and password members can cut and paste text from specific topics (see below) or can contact the MBI office to receive a Word version of the entire program.
+MBI has various generic safety programs online which can be customized to meet the member’s needs.
+After using its MBI issued username and password members can cut and paste text from specific topics or can contact the MBI office to receive a Word version of the entire program.
 Specific written programs are vital to the success of a company’s overall safety program.
 They establish why and how policies and procedures are used to protect workers and the public from construction hazards.
 Specific programs make up the overall safety program.